-- 31. The firm shall assign responsibility for each engagement to an engagement partner and shall establish policies and procedures requiring that: - (a) The identity and role of the engagement partner are communicated to key members of client management and those charged with governance; - (b) The engagement partner has the appropriate capabilities, competence, authority and time to perform the role; and - (c) The responsibilities of the engagement partner are clearly defined and communicated to that partner.
+- 30. The firm shall assign responsibility for each engagement to an engagement partner and shall establish policies and procedures requiring that: - (a) The identity and role of the engagement partner are communicated to key members of client management and those charged with governance; - (b) The engagement partner has the appropriate competence, capabilities, and authority to perform the role; and - (c) The responsibilities of the engagement partner are clearly defined and communicated to that partner.
 (Ref: Para.
-A29) - 32.
-The firm shall also establish policies and procedures to assign appropriate personnel with the necessary capabilities, competence and time to: - (a) Perform engagements in accordance with professional standards and regulatory and legal requirements; and - (b) Enable the firm or engagement partners to issue reports that are appropriate in the circumstances.
+A29) - 31.
+The firm shall also establish policies and procedures to assign appropriate personnel with the necessary competence, and capabilities to: - (a) Perform engagements in accordance with professional standards and regulatory and legal requirements; and - (b) Enable the firm or engagement partners to issue reports that are appropriate in the circumstances.
 (Ref: Para.
 A30)